cabo/kramdown-rfc/README.md

 author](mailto:cabo@tzi.org?subject=Markdown%20for%20RFCXML) if you want to try it.

-Actually, if the XML was generated by kramdown-rfc2629, you can simply extract the input markdown from that XML file (but will of course lose any edits that have been made to the XML file after generation):
+Actually, if the XML was generated by kramdown-rfc, you can simply extract the input markdown from that XML file (but will of course lose any edits that have been made to the XML file after generation):